Thekorzeremi/OSW/README.md

 # YOWIH - Your Own Workspace Independently Host
 Open-source suite of workspace apps.
 Backend made in NodeJS and Apps made in Flutter.
+Firstly, project in js and after in tsx.
 ## Needed
 - Nodemon
 ## Warning